Can Learning Be Explained By Local Optimality In Robust Low-rank Matrix Recovery?: Introduction

-In the above inequality, the probability is defined over the possible randomness of the set of measurement matrices $\cA=\{A_1,\dots, A_m\}$ and the noise vector $\epsilon$.
-Moreover, $\poly(d_1,d_2,m,r)$ denotes a generic polynomial function of $d_1,d_2,m,r$.
-Finally, $\cB(\gamma)$ denotes the Euclidean ball with radius $\gamma$ centered at zero.
-When the aforementioned inequality is satisfied with $\alpha=1$, it can be asserted with a high probability that none of the true solutions will manifest as critical points.
-Similarly, if the same inequality holds with $\alpha=2$, with a high probability, all true solutions are either non-critical points or critical but strict saddle points.
+Recall that a point ${\fW}^\star = ({W}^\star_1, {W}^\star_2)$ is called a {true solution} if it satisfies ${W}^\star_1 {W}^\star_2 = \trueX$.
+Accordingly, let $\mathcal{W}$ denote the set of all true solutions $\mathcal{W} = \{(W_1, W_2): W_1 W_2 = X^\star\}$.
+The set of true solutions for the symmetric case is similarly defined as $\mathcal{W} = \{W: WW^\top = X^\star\}$.
+At a high level, we prove the ``inexistence of local optima in $\cW$'' by proving the following statement: There exists $\gamma_0>0$ and $\alpha\geq 1$ such that for every $\gamma\leq \gamma_0$ { } In the above inequality, the probability is defined over the possible randomness of the set of measurement matrices $\cA=\{A_1,\dots, A_m\}$ and the noise vector $\epsilon$.
+Moreover, $\poly(d_1,d_2,m,r)$ denotes a polynomial function of $d_1,d_2,m,r$. {Indeed, if the above statement holds with any $\alpha>0$, it implies that, with a high probability, none of the true solutions are local optima.
+Additionally, when the aforementioned inequality is satisfied with $\alpha=1$, it can be asserted with a high probability that none of the true solutions will manifest as critical points.
+Similarly, if the same inequality holds with $\alpha=2$, with a high probability, all true solutions are either non-critical or critical but strict saddle. {To distinguish between the non-critical and strict saddle points, we additionally need to establish similar matching lower bounds.}\footnote{For this argument to be valid, the choice of the direction $\Delta \fW$ must not depend on $\gamma$.
+In our initial presentation of the proof idea, we opted not to emphasize this subtle point to maintain clarity.
+However, we have ensured this independence in our technical results presented in the later sections.}}